scinote-eln/scinote-api-docs/source/includes/_inventory_column_stock_unit_items.md

 --------- | -----------
-TEAM_ID | The ID of the team to retrieve inventory from INVENTORY_ID | The ID of the inventory to retrieve column from COLUMN_ID | The ID of the column(with stock_value data type) in specified inventory to retrieve stock unit items from
+TEAM_ID | The ID of the team to retrieve inventory from INVENTORY_ID | The ID of the inventory to retrieve column from COLUMN_ID | The ID of the column(with stock data type) in specified inventory to retrieve stock unit items from

 ## Get Stock Unit Item